 I started developing my Apps on a Mac Book Pro from 2010 and it still works there.

 Meanwhile I am using a recent Mac Book Pro.

 The old Mac has only OpenGL and not the better Metal rendering.

 So it has no physical based light rendering and changing the metalness and roughness of the surface has no effect on the old computer.

-This affects only the 3D visualization of the Zellige App.
+This affects only the 3D visualization of the Zellige App and Girih App.

 Once purchased can the app be transferred to another computer, when I buy a new one?

 Since the license of the App will be purchased via the Mac App Store, you can use it on all your computers, which are connected to your Apple ID.
 And since I allow family-sharing in my Apps, your family members can use it on their computers too without additional costs.